 - decide where would you like to go and which places to visit.
 Our destinations guide will help you with it.

-- book you flight or train ticket.
+- book your flight or train ticket.
 We will be happy to assist you with it too!
 You can find more information about this options here»

-- apply for Chinese visa.
+- apply for a Chinese visa.
 Here you can find a complete guide.

 We will take care of everything else.
 We will apply for your Tibet travel permit and send it to you, book hotels, transportation and everything else needed for your tour.

 Upon your arrival to Tibet, we will help you to get familiar with Tibet and it’s customs, assist you in locating great restaurants, advise you on what to do on your free time and help you with shopping.